learn-co-curriculum/dsc-distance-metrics-lab/README.md

 Great job!

-Now, let's use the function so solve some practice problems.
+Now, use your function so solve some practice problems.

 ## Problem 1: